LewisTrundle/tactihelm-l5project/user-study/participant-brief.md

 Yes, you are free to ask whatever questions you like during the study, and the evaluator will attempt to answer them to the best of their knowledge (so long as it won’t impose on the results of the study).
 If you have any further questions either during or after the study, please feel free to reach out to [2469635t@student.gla.ac.uk](mailto:2469635t@student.gla.ac.uk).

 **Consent**
 By continuing with this study, you acknowledge that you have read and understood the above information, and you consent to participate in this study.
-If you consent to participate in this study, then please follow the link to explicitly give your consent: [TactiHelm - User Study Questionnaire](https://uofg.qualtrics.com/jfe/form/SV_5A85kxojqWhocWa).
+If you consent to participate in this study, then please follow the link to explicitly give your consent: [User Consent Form](https://uofg.qualtrics.com/jfe/form/SV_5A85kxojqWhocWa).